schollz/gojot/docs/source/index.rst

    <script type="text/javascript" src="https://asciinema.org/a/cwc20isy2dz7vepn05sghsdgn.js" id="asciicast-cwc20isy2dz7vepn05sghsdgn" async data-autoplay="true" data-size="small" data-speed="0.9" data-theme="asciinema"></script>
    </center>

 All local files are encrypted, and all temporary files are shredded.
-You can browse the local files, but this is what you will see:
+You can browse the local files, but it will only look like encrypted gibberish:

 .. raw:: html